Do you use Excel for SEO? If the answer is “no,” then perhaps you should.

-You can also use both features between two separate documents, if needed, and search from drop-downs and pivot tables.
+If needed, you can also use both features between two separate documents and search from drop-downs and pivot tables.

-There are plenty of tutorials out there on how to use both formulas to find and calculate different data between sheets.
+There are plenty of tutorials on using both SEO Excel formulas to find and calculate different data between sheets.

 You can really become a pro at these two formulas if you want.